TumeloKonaite/Support_Agent/README.md

 ```

 Only `OPENAI_API_KEY` is required for real chat responses.
 The other values have defaults and can be omitted.

+## Customizing For Your Business

+Most customization happens in the `data/` directory:

+- Update `data/business_profile.json` with your business name, support channels, operating hours, escalation rules, and tone.
+- Update `data/knowledge.json` with your policies, FAQs, services, product details, and handoff rules.
+- Keep the app code as-is if your needs fit the current API shape.
+- Extend the domain or API layers later if you want business-specific workflows.

+The goal is to let each fork keep the same support-agent foundation while swapping in business-specific content and behavior.

 ## Run The API